 WSDOT will communicate regularly and frequently at all levels within the department and with external partners throughout the HSP development process.
 Our goal is to create a long-range plan that provides decision-makers with the most cost-effective strategies.
 This is accomplished through a continual system-wide performance measuring and monitoring program, where WSDOT collects and analyzes data to determine current and future performance of the highway system.
 Assets that don't meet established performance threshold criteria are identified as needs.
 WSDOT develops cost-effective strategies, based on analysis of performance outcomes and best management practices (both national and international), to provide high benefit solutions for identified needs.
 WSDOT aims first to maintain, preserve, and improve the operating efficiency of the existing highway system before adding to the system.

-Please send your comments on the final plan to email@example.com.
+Please send your comments or questions about the plan to firstname.lastname@example.org .